 The Roxbury — Roxbury, New York

 The Catskill Mountains offer fall outdoor options like biking, hiking, fishing, kayaking and zip-lining, with phenomenal leaf-peeping to sweeten the deal.
-The Roxbury is a funky, design-forward boutique motel in the village of Roxbury.
-Each room is individually appointed in a thematic and whimsical way.
-There 19 rooms, many with double beds or sofa beds, and nine spacious suites.
+The Roxbury, a funky boutique motel where each room boasts its own whimsical thematic design, is a far cry from the traditional, rustic Catskills mountain resort.
+There are 19 rooms, many with double beds or sofa beds, and nine spacious suites.
 The attention to detail will knock your socks off.
 Book "Genie’s Bottle," inspired by the television show I Dream of Jeannie and enjoy the spherical bathroom with its Japanese soaking tub.
 If you like red velvet, Miss Kitty’s Saloon is for you.
 For the Trekkie that lurks in you, The Final Frontier is a nod to Star Trek.

-The historic town is fun to walk, or head out for one of the aforementioned outdoor activities.
-Or take in the foliage on a train ride with the Delaware and Ulster Railroad, which departs from a historic depot in Roxbury.
+The historic town of Roxbury is fun to walk, or take in the foliage on a train ride with the Delaware and Ulster Railroad, which departs from a historic depot in Roxbury.
 Mini day trips from the area include Cooperstown and the Baseball Hall of Fame (an hour away).

 RELATED: Top Hudson Valley Hotels, Resorts, and Even a Lighthouse for Families

-The Inn by the Sea sits just a short walk from Maine's coastline.
-Photo courtesy the inn.
+The Inn by the Sea has a fun-filled pumpkin fest in the fall.
+Photo courtesy the inn

 Inn by the Sea — Cape Elizabeth, Maine